-The UK’s inheritance tax rates and exemptions have been subject to change over time, leaving many individuals uncertain about how to protect their estate.
+The UK’s inheritance tax rates, exemptions, and allowances have shifted over time, leaving many families uncertain about how to protect their estate.
 We understand your concerns and are here to help.
 Want to safeguard your legacy?
 You can contact us today by filling out our contact form, calling us at 0117 440 1555, or booking a call with our team of specialists.

 Key Takeaways

-- Understanding the current UK inheritance tax rates is crucial for effective estate planning.
+- Understanding the current UK inheritance tax rates — including the frozen nil rate band and residence nil rate band — is crucial for effective estate planning.

-- Knowing the available inheritance tax exemptions in the UK can help minimise your tax liability.
+- Knowing the available inheritance tax exemptions in the UK, including the spouse exemption, annual gift exemptions, and charitable giving relief, can help minimise your tax liability.

-- Our team of specialists is here to provide you with personalised advice and support.
+- Our team of specialists is here to provide you with personalised advice and support tailored to English and Welsh law.

 Understanding Inheritance Tax in the UK